20 FREE ways to relax, feel good & look after yourself

 If you don't fancy being limited to planet Earth, NASA has several great live stream options via YouTube.
 Who'd have thought 20 years ago that we could take a trip to the International Space Station... from our beds!

 Remember, an empty tank will take you nowhere, so make sure you refuel.
 Meditation has proven to help reduce stress, improve sleep and clear the mind.
 Of course there are many places you can turn to for meditation, but we've found that these are some of the most popular free apps.

 Meditation site Insight Timer has some wonderful features for something that's completely free.
 It has over 30,000 guided meditations (there's even meditation for kids), 5,000 teachers, and includes a meditation timer where you can adapt which sounds to play and how long you want to meditate.
 It's also available as an app for Apple or Android.

 If you're looking for something with a little more structure that can monitor your progression, you may want to choose Headspace, created by former monk Andy Puddicomb.
-Known as a 'gym membership for the mind', it has a free 'Basics' course that'll teach you all the essentials of mindfulness and is offering a free collection called Weathering the Storm, to help those who may be struggling during this current situation.
+Known as a 'gym membership for the mind', it has a free 'Basics' course that'll teach you all the essentials of mindfulness and is offering a free collection called Weathering the Storm, to help those who may be struggling.
 It's also available as an app for Apple or Android.

 Mindfulness for kids